Classic 1973 Formula Shu Pu-erh Qi Zi Bing Cha Puerh Cake

 This tea hails from Fengqing county, Lingcang prefecture, the home of the 3200 year-old Mother of Pu-erh Tree.
 This tea was plucked from buds and tender leaves and first made into Mao Cha, a green Pu-erh loose leaf as a base for further fermentation.
 The fermentation process was skillfully controlled for moisture and temperature for about 60 days using the strict traditional method, a classic formula for shu Pu-erh that was invented in 1973.
 And finally, the tea is pressed into cakes.

 This tea has very little astringency and bitterness, tastes very clean, and has no musty taste, as is typically found in lesser shu puerhs on the market.
 It is very smooth, well-rounded, full bodied with roasted plum and floral notes, and a sweet aftertaste.
-The liquor is very clear, indicative of high quality shu puerhs.
+The liquor is very clear, indicative of high quality shu puerh.
 It can sustain many steepings and gets sweeter with subsequent steepings.
-It surely delivers the exceptional classic ripened shu Pu-erh "buzz" that whets your appetite.
+It surely delivers the exceptional classic ripened shu Pu-erh buzz that whets your appetite.

 Pu-erh tea has great health benefits, especially for weight control and as a digestive aid.